-Other notable figures that comprise the research group are Giovanni Traverso, Alex Abramson, scientists from the pharmaceutical company Novo Nordisk.
+Other notable figures that comprise the research group are Giovanni Traverso, Alex Abramson, and scientists from the pharmaceutical company Novo Nordisk.

-Some years back Langer, along with Giovanni Traverso and several other colleagues, had developed a pill coated with numerous tiny needles that could be used to inject drugs into the lining of the stomach or the small intestine.
+Some years back, Langer, along with Giovanni Traverso and several other colleagues, had developed a pill coated with numerous tiny needles that could be used to inject drugs into the lining of the stomach or the small intestine.
 The difference between the older pill and the new capsule is that the new capsule contains just one needle that can avoid injecting drugs into the interior of the stomach where stomach acids would break them down before the drugs can have any effect whatsoever.

-The capsule is made from biodegradable polymer and stainless steel components.
-The capsule’s needle is attached to a compressed spring held in place by a disk composed of sugar; the water in the stomach dissolves the sugar disk which then releases the spring and injects the needle into the stomach wall.
+The capsule is made from a biodegradable polymer and stainless steel components.
+The capsule’s needle is attached to a compressed spring held in place by a disk composed of sugar; the water in the stomach dissolves the sugar disk, which then releases the spring and injects the needle into the stomach wall.

 The needle comprises nearly 100 % compressed, freeze-dried insulin, and the shaft of the needle that does not enter the stomach wall is made from a biodegradable material.

 According to the researchers, the stomach wall contains no pain receptors; patients would not be able to feel the injection piercing.
 Moreover, the capsule system has been designed to orient itself in a way that would allow the needle to be in contact with the stomach lining, no matter how the capsule lands in the stomach.